manishm96/manishm96/README.md

 - 🔭 I’m currently developing interactive browser extensions with React.js, TypeScript and GraphQL, and automation bots with Node.js, Typescript and Selenium, as part of my professional work.

-- 🌱 I’m currently learning GraphQL and AWS services like Lamda, SQS and API Gateway.
+- 🌱 I’m currently learning GraphQL and AWS serverless services.

 <!--
 **manishm96/manishm96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.